 If you are unable to claim compensation you will need to rely on sick leave, Centrelink benefits, Medicare and the public health system unless you have other insurance policies such as income protection or private health insurance.

 Insurers may offer limited additional benefits for at fault driver cover for serious injuries or death.
 Contact your CTP insurer for details on policy coverage and exclusions.

-If you have a catastrophic injury and your motor accident was after 1 July 2016, you may be able to access treatment, care and support through the new National Injury Insurance Scheme Queensland.
+If you have a serious personal injury and your motor accident occurred after 1 July 2016, you may be able to access treatment, care and support through the National Injury Insurance Scheme Queensland.

 National Injury Insurance Scheme for the catastrophically injured

 As Queensland’s CTP insurance is a fault-based scheme, almost half of all people who sustain serious personal injuries in a motor vehicle accident were not eligible to receive compensation.
 From 1 July 2016, people who sustain serious personal injuries in a motor vehicle accident in Queensland will be covered by the National Injury Insurance Scheme and receive necessary and reasonable treatment, care and support, regardless of fault.

 You can make a CTP claim for loss or expenses: